-Hunting bows are the main hunting weapon for the Mentawai people and are very personal items for a hunter.
-They have great skills in using them and practice shooting from childhood onwards.
+Hunting bows are the primary hunting weapon for the Mentawai people and are very personal items for a hunter.
+They have excellent skills in using them and practice shooting from childhood onwards.
 During my stay with the Mentawais, I looked closely at two of these bows and will describe them in the following.

 Bow #1 was the hunting bow of Aman Aru and was used to shoot a Flying fox, as described in this article on this website.
 Bow #2 was the hunting bow of the grandson of Aman Kuki and was also in regular use.